bischoffjeremy/home-os/README.md

 ---

-## 🔥 When committing, the image is automatically built and pushed to the github repo🔥
+## 🔥 When code is pushed, the image will be automatically built and pushed to the GitHub repo 🔥
-The existing "free" github runners are used!
+The existing "free" GitHub runners are used!

 ## 🚀 Custom Aurora NVIDIA-Image